-Feel free to send along the exact LNT guidelines, or this handy guide, to give your guests a better idea for expectations.
+Feel free to send along the exact LNT guidelines to give your guests a better idea for expectations.
 Giving them enough of a heads up gives you all a chance to discuss expectations, clarify any confusion, and make sure everyone is prepared.